Who We Are

 Here at Twisted Scholar we believe that communication is the key when creating our final products and doing so in a way that makes our clients blush with excitement.
 We hope to start this open communication the first time we meet and plan the layout and scope of the project.
 At that meeting we will ask questions, wonder and completely immerse ourselves in the project you have in mind, to be sure your needs are met and exceeded.
 We want that communication to continue throughout the time we work together, and believe that this type of open door communication is the key to successfully completing any project.

-Over the past 20 years Marty and his amazing team of collaborators have developed educational video and audio programs and series for clients such as Microsoft, UW Medicine, Nickelodeon, Washington State Hospital Association, CBS, ABC, and the Outdoor Life Network.
+Over the past 20 years Marty and his amazing team of collaborators have developed educational video and audio programs and series for clients such as Code.org, UW Medicine, Nickelodeon, Washington State Hospital Association, CBS, ABC, and the Outdoor Life Network.

 In 2013 he developed the Tech Timeout Academic Challenge, which led to his directing the acclaimed documentary “Sleeping with Siri.”
 Riemer sports a Master’s Degree in Electrical Engineering from the University of Washington, and has developed and taught college courses in video editing and video journalism.